jalismrs/stalactite.client/README.md

 ```

 ## Before release
-All tests must be ok.
-To start the tests locally :
+All tests must pass.
+To run the tests locally :

 ```bash
 vendor/bin/phpunit